-True, it is not the typical “houses in the water” type of island, but it has one of the most amazing house reefs in the Maldives.
+True, it is not the typical water villa type of island, but it has one of the most amazing house reefs in the Maldives.
 Biyadhoo (pronounced bi-ya-doo) is an island resort – meaning alcohol and bikini are allowed on the island (they have amazing cocktails, I had a few while I was there!).
 Don’t expect any supermarkets, though, so an all inclusive offer could be a good idea.
 The island is not that large but has a lot of palm trees and vegetation.
-They told us a funny thing while we were there – they are actually 1 hour behind from Maafushi (5 minutes by speedboad).
+They told us a funny thing while we were there – they are actually 1 hour behind from Maafushi (and it’s only 5 minutes by speedboad).
 Apparently, each island is free to set their own time zone.
 So make sure to set your clock right!

 The most impressive thing about the island, however, is its house reef: